The Devil's Doorway: Production

-Clarke stated in an interview that she was wanted to publicise the horrors of the Magdalene Laundries in Ireland, saying: "“I had my son when I was 17, which was the year after the last Magdalene Laundry closed.
+Clarke stated in an interview that she was wanted to publicise the horrors of the Magdalene Laundries in Ireland, saying: "I had my son when I was 17, which was the year after the last Magdalene Laundry closed.
 People think these places existed a very long time ago, but that was 1997; the last one had closed in 1996.
 I was 17 and unmarried, I could have been in one if the circumstances has been different".
 She stated that Magdalence laundries where women were essentially worked as slave labour for the Catholic Church were not an aberration in Irish life, saying: "Everyone knew.
-So you had no where to turn.
+So you had nowhere to turn.
 Every person was complicit in a way, because everybody knew that they were there and what was happening.
 So girls could be plucked out of schools and sent to these places.
 That was the direct result of the Catholic Church apparatus, which created a situation where vulnerable people could be exploited for so long".

 In another interview, Clarke stated: "The Magdalene laundries are only one aspect of the terrible things that happened in Irish Catholic society.
 They were symptoms of the church/state apparatus, the combination of the two things created the mechanism.
 That's part of what the film is about for me: even if Lalor [Roddy] as Father Thomas wants to be a good priest and a good man, and that's what he wants to be, that's impossible within this system and within this society.
 It's the same with the nuns.
-Not all the nuns are bad - there is the good nun who sends the letter out, and she does want to do right by her faith - but everyone becomes a cog in the greater mechanism, and no one person can really make any huge changes."
+Not all the nuns are bad – there is the good nun who sends the letter out, and she does want to do right by her faith – but everyone becomes a cog in the greater mechanism, and no one person can really make any huge changes."